 To keep your property in the best possible condition to attract good-quality tenants and maximum rent, it is vital to keep it up to date.
 Once a property has been let for several years, the décor becomes tired.
 Our team has access to all kinds of specialists and can advise on any type of refurbishment work, from simple redecoration including wood floors and carpets, to updating kitchens and bathrooms should you require.

 Before the tenancy begins, an inventory is prepared detailing the contents and condition of the property.
 This is carried out by an independent inventory clerk and a copy supplied to both Landlord and Tenant.
-The Landlord pays for the inventory before the commencement of the Tenancy, and the Tenant pays for the check out of the inventory at the end of the Tenancy.
-The inventory is there to protect both the Landlord and Tenant and such costs should be seen as a necessary investment that helps protect the interest of both parties.
+The Landlord pays for the inventory before the commencement of the Tenancy.
+The inventory is there to protect both the Landlord and the property, and such costs should be seen as a necessary investment.

 Taxation for Overseas Landlords